TexasInstruments/matter/docs/guides/ti/matter-users-guide/ti_factory_data_user_guide.md

 The example application can be built using the instructions in the example's README.
 The factory data from the JSON file will be formatted into a hex file that will then be merged into the final executable.
-The final executable will be named _{example-application}-mcuboot.hex_ for CC13x4, and the factory data that was inputted into the JSON file will be named _{example-application}-factory-data.hex_.
+The final executable will be named _{example-application}-mcuboot.hex_ when OTA is enabled for CC13x4*CC26x4.
+If OTA is disabled, the final executable will be named *{example-application}-example-and-factory-data.hex*.
+The factory data that was inputted into the JSON file will be named *{example-application}-factory-data.hex\_.